KejviBode/test/README.md

-# sigma-prework repo for sigma labs pre-work
+# testing repo from github for poets